 Thousands, if not millions, of other people, will be attempting to evacuate your city at the same time, so having multiple backup evacuation routes is essential.
 When one route becomes cut off or clogged with traffic, you must always have a planned alternative route.
 Without a planned alternate route, precious time is wasted figuring out which way to go.

 But if authorities don’t call for an evacuation, or if you feel that bugging out presents too many risks, then bugging in will be the safer choice.
-By bugging in, you have immediate access to all of your survival stockpile, complete knowledge of the area, you know your neighbors, and you can set up a defense around your home against terrorists, hungry mobs, and raiders, rather than allowing yourself to be exposed out on the open road.
+By bugging in, you have immediate access to your survival stockpile, complete knowledge of the area.
+Also, you know your neighbors, and you can set up a defense around your home against terrorists, hungry mobs, and raiders, rather than allowing yourself to be exposed out on the open road.

-In conclusion, a terrorist attack is extremely hard to survive, but thankfully it’s less likely to affect most people.
-But it’s not impossible to survive it if you know what you’re doing.
+A terrorist attack is extremely hard to survive, but thankfully it’s less likely to affect most people.
+It’s not impossible to survive it if you know what you’re doing.
 It all comes down to the preparations you make to increase your chances of survival.

 As we have explored in this article, your chances of surviving a terrorist attack increase if you: